Islamic Relief: Humanitarian Academy for Development

 Formerly known as the Islamic Relief Academy, the Humanitarian Academy for Development (HAD) re-launched in 2018 as a centre for learning and research to benefit the humanitarian sector.

 As well as training Islamic Relief staff, HAD offers training to other humanitarian practitioners.
-In 2023, it ran several programmes aimed at strengthening the capacity of local civil society organisations in countries including Nigeria, Cambodia and the Democratic Republic of Congo.
+In 2024, HAD partnered with the UK Foreign, Commonwealth & Development Office (FCDO) to deliver training for a number of Sudanese non-governmental organisations, aiming to empower local humanitarians to deliver a more resilient and locally led humanitarian response.

 Memberships and key partnerships

 Islamic Relief is a member of the United Nations' Economic and Social Council and is a signatory to the International Red Cross and Red Crescent Movement's Code of Conduct.
 It is also a member of Bond and the Disasters Emergency Committee.

 Islamic Relief is the co-owner of the International Civil Society Centre, a global action platform, and an affiliate member of the INGO Accountability Charter Company.
 The charity is also part of the global Make Poverty History coalition, which is campaigning to end extreme poverty.

 Islamic Relief also makes up part of the Beyond 2015 coalition, which aims to influence the development framework that will replace the Millennium Development Goals.
 In 2014, it signed a Memorandum of Understanding to cooperate in humanitarian work with the Lutheran World Federation (LWF), and in 2015 formed a partnership with the African Union to tackle chronic poverty on the continent.
+In 2024, Islamic signed a Memorandum of Understanding with the Misr El Kheir Foundation (MEK) that will see the two organisations work together to support people in desperate need in Gaza, as well as Palestinian refugees in Egypt.

-The charity’s Annual Report 2023 lists its key partners as: Arab Fund for Economic and Social Development (AFESD), Bond, CHS Alliance, Church of Sweden, Climate Action Network International, Disasters Emergency Committee (DEC), Finn Church Aid, Foreign, Commonwealth and Development Office (FCDO), Gender and Development Network (GADN), Global Affairs Canada, Habitat for Humanity International, HelpAge, HIAS, Humanitarian Coalition, Inter-Agency Standing Committee (IASC), International Civil Society Centre, International Council of Voluntary Agencies (ICVA), International Organisation for Migration (IOM), Islamic Development Bank, Joint Learning Initiative (JLI), Joint United Nations Programme on HIV/AIDS (UNAIDS), Lutheran World Federation, PARD, Network for Religious & Traditional Peacebuilders (NRTP), Qatar Charity, Qatar Red Crescent, Save the Children UK, Sheikh Abdullah Al Nouri Charity Society, Shelter Box UK, Sida (Swedish International Development Cooperation Agency), START Network, TZU Chi Foundation, UN Office for the Coordination of Humanitarian Affairs (OCHA), UN Refugee Agency (UNHCR), UN World Food Programme (WFP), United Nations Children’s Fund (UNICEF), United Nations Development Programme (UNDP), World Vision, Zakat House.
+The charity's Annual Report 2024 lists its key partners as: Arab Fund for Economic and Social Development (AFESD), Bond, CHS Alliance, Church of Sweden, Climate Action Network International, Disasters Emergency Committee (DEC), Finn Church Aid, Foreign, Commonwealth and Development Office (FCDO), Gender and Development Network (GADN), Global Affairs Canada, Habitat for Humanity International, HelpAge, HIAS, Humanitarian Coalition, Inter-Agency Standing Committee (IASC), International Civil Society Centre, International Council of Voluntary Agencies (ICVA), International Organisation for Migration (IOM), Islamic Development Bank, Joint Learning Initiative (JLI), Joint United Nations Programme on HIV/AIDS (UNAIDS), Lutheran World Federation, Misr El Kheir Foundation, NetHope, Network for Religious & Traditional Peacebuilders (NRTP), PARD, Qatar Charity, Qatar Red Crescent, Save the Children UK, Sheikh Abdullah Al Nouri Charity Society, Shelter Box UK, Sida (Swedish International Development Cooperation Agency), START Network, TZU Chi Foundation, UN Office for the Coordination of Humanitarian Affairs (OCHA), UN Refugee Agency (UNHCR), UN World Food Programme (WFP), United Nations Children's Fund (UNICEF), United Nations Development Programme (UNDP), World Vision, Zakat House.